 Martin R. Stuchtey

 Martin has worked at McKinsey for 20 years, most recently as Director of the Center for Business and Environment, particularly focusing on water management, circular industrial systems and ecosystem preservation.
 Previously he served as a leader of McKinsey’s Transport and Infrastructure Practice and as managing partner of McKinsey's Munich Office.
-He is an initiator of the 2030 Water Resources Group and a long-time strategic advisor to the World Economic Forum.
-He has a background of geology and economics and is professor at the University of Innsbruck and author of the book “A Good Disruption – Redefining Growth in the Twenty-first Century”.
+He is an initiator of the 2030 Water Resources Group and a long-time strategic advisor to the World Economic Forum and the Ellen MacArthur Foundation.
+He has a background of geology and economics, is professor at the University of Innsbruck and author of the book “A Good Disruption – Redefining Growth in the Twenty-first Century”.
+He is a father of six, an organic farmer and an avid alpinist.
 Together with Jeremy Oppenheim, he is a founder and managing partner of SYSTEMIQ.

 James is a barrister, policy adviser and entrepreneur.
 He founded Climate Change Capital and served as chairman.
 He founded Baker & McKenzie’s Climate Change and Clean Energy Practice, the Centre for International Law, FIELD, and AOSIS, all with the help of others.
 He was a member of UK Prime Minister’s Business Advisory Group and the GE’s Ecomagination board.
 He is a London Sustainable Development Commissioner.
 He is currently an executive fellow at Yale.
 He is chairman of the Overseas Development Institute (ODI) and Agrica.
 He also sits on the board of Green Running and ET Index.